optimacros/ui-kit-core/src/components/Menu/readme.md

 | `title`     | `String` or `Node` | -       | Menu item title.                                        |

-Ui-kit use rc-menu library for MenuItemGroup.
+Ui-kit using rc-menu library for MenuItemGroup.
 Other props can be viewed at the [link](https://react-component.github.io/menu/)
 ___

 # MenuDivider